The Attic (2007 film): Release

 The film was released on DVD in Germany in 2007.
 Allumination FilmWorks released it on DVD in the US on January 15, 2008.

 Reception

 Joshua Siebalt of Dread Central awarded it one out of a possible five stars and wrote, "The Attic is not the Mary Lambert comeback fans, myself included, were likely hoping for.
 Instead it’s just another predictable psychological horror movie posing as a ghost story and very much not worth your time."
-Justin Felix of DVD Talk rated it 1.5/5 stars and wrote, "The Attic is fairly transparent and you'll figure out the answers long before the heroine does."
+Justin Felix of DVD Talk rated it 1.5 out of 5 stars and wrote, "The Attic is fairly transparent and you'll figure out the answers long before the heroine does."
 Jim Thomas of DVD Verdict wrote, "This is a bad movie.
 Avoid it at all costs."